opengisch/QField-docs/documentation/how-to/navigation-and-positioning/gnss.en.md

 !!!
 Note

-    QField always stores coordinates in the coordinate system EPSG:4326 regardless of the layer having a different CRS set in QField.
+    QField requires external GNSS devices to output their position in EPSG:4326.
-    This also applies when your external GNSS Devices is set to a different CRS.
+    Support for customized CRSes is not possible.
     This may lead to displacements of your data, if you are not careful.

 ## Visualization